FICO - Your Credit Score

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
-Credit reporting agencies use your payment history to compile a FICO score.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Credit reporting agencies use your loan payment history to build a FICO score.

-The three credit reporting agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in building your credit score:
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
+The original FICO model was developed by Fair Isaac and Company.
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your credit score:

-• Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+• Your Credit Card Balances - How many accounts do you have?
+How much do you owe?

-Before you can improve your FICO score, you have to obtain your score and ensure that the reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that invented the original FICO score, sells scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you have to get your score and be sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+They also provide information and tools that help you understand how to improve your credit score.

-You can get a federally-mandated free credit report every year from the three major agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Got a Question?